FASTX-AI/FastChatV2/contributing/Basic/Intro.md

 > \[!IMPORTANT]\
 > If you encounter the error "Could not find 'stylelint-config-recommended'" when installing dependencies with `npm`, please reinstall the dependencies using `pnpm` or `bun`.

-Now, you should be able to see the welcome page of LobeChat in your browser.
+Now, you should be able to see the welcome page of FastChat in your browser.
 For a detailed environment setup guide, please refer to [Development Environment Setup Guide](Setup-Development.zh-CN.md).

 ## Code Style and Contribution Guide

-In the LobeChat project, we place great emphasis on the quality and consistency of the code.
+In the FastChat project, we place great emphasis on the quality and consistency of the code.
 For this reason, we have established a series of code style standards and contribution processes to ensure that every developer can smoothly participate in the project.
 Here are the code style and contribution guidelines you need to follow as a developer.

 - **Code Style**: We use `@lobehub/lint` to unify the code style, including ESLint, Prettier, remarklint, and stylelint configurations.
 Please adhere to our code standards to maintain code consistency and readability.
 - **Contribution Process**: We use gitmoji and semantic release for code submission and release processes.
 Please use gitmoji to annotate your commit messages and ensure compliance with the semantic release standards so that our automation systems can correctly handle version control and releases.